 User Guide for GEOPM Runtime

 The GEOPM Runtime is software designed to enhance energy efficiency of applications through active hardware configuration.
+See Getting Started Guide for information on how to begin using the GEOPM Runtime.

 User Model